 Worst case scenario: You walk 10 minutes in the opposite direction of your gate, there are no places to sit when you finally get to your gate, all the workstations are taken, and all charging stations are occupied.

 RECOMMENDED: Recharge: The Top 10 Airport Work Stations In The US

 5. Canceled or delayed flights.

 Who loves surprises?
 You won’t like this one: Surprise!
-Your flight is canceled A delay can be just as bad or worse because it could mean having to wait around the airport for hours on end until the flight can be rescheduled.
+Your flight is canceled.
+A delay can be just as bad or worse because it could mean having to wait around the airport for hours on end until the trip can be rescheduled.
 This can be the point where you may just want to lose it – don’t.